hashgraph/hedera-services/docs/continuous-release.md

 Beginning with release 0.59:

 - The following items will be restricted:
-  - Creating release branches in `hedera-services` (like release/0.59)
+  - Creating release branches in Hedera-Services (like release/0.59)
   - Creating versioned tags like (v0.59.*)
 - The following workflows will be added:
   - `zxf-trigger-semantic-release` - Generate a release tag given an XTS passing build id